glitjch/snappy-client/README.md

 ## Snappy

-### This is the server side of Snappy, the quick elevator pitch generator with ai-powered customization.
+### This is the client side of Snappy, the quick elevator pitch generator with ai-powered customization.

 </br>